glebtsereteli/GMRoomLoader/docs/pages/api/config.md

 # Configuration

+## Overview

 This page covers GMRoomLoader configuration macros.
-They define how rooms, layers and assets are loaded, letting you customize debug output, :Loading: parameters and other options that affect performance and behaviors.
+They define how rooms, layers and assets are loaded, letting you customize debug output, :Loading: parameters and other options that affect performance and various behaviors.

 ## General